Our Impact

 Violence

-Experience of family and relationship violence are common causes of homelessness for young people.
-However, violence does not necessarily end when young people leave the family home or an intimate relationship.
-Young people who are homeless are also often impacted by different ongoing forms of violence and abuse from people in their lives and the community.
+Family and relationship violence are common causes of homelessness for young people.
+This violence does not always end when they leave the family home or an intimate relationship.
+Those experiencing homelessness are often affected by ongoing forms of violence and abuse from others in their lives and the community.
+In 2023-24, of the young people supported by BYS:

-• 1 in 10 said they were currently experiencing intimate partner violence (likely to be under-reported)
+• 1 in 10 said they were currently experiencing intimate partner violence (likely to be under-reported).

-• 1 in 4 told us that violence was a crisis or serious concern in their lives
+• 1 in 4 told us that violence was a crisis or serious concern in their lives.

 Almost 1 in 2 had previous experienced intimate partner violence